Decision Trees are an important type of algorithm for predictive modeling machine learning.

 - Update Aug 2017: Fixed a typo that indicated that Gini is the count of instances for a class, should have been the proportion of instances.
 Also updated to show Gini weighting for evaluating the split in addition to calculating purity for child nodes.

-Classification and Regression Trees or CART for short is a term introduced by Leo Breiman to refer to Decision Tree algorithms that can used for classification or regression predictive modeling problems.
+Classification and Regression Trees or CART for short is a term introduced by Leo Breiman to refer to Decision Tree algorithms that can be used for classification or regression predictive modeling problems.

 Classically, this algorithm is referred to as “decision trees”, but on some platforms like R they are referred to by the more modern term CART.